tars/tars/README.md

 Icon-font is god idea, but not for all images.
 There are a lot of problems with smoothing in different operation system (ms windows for example).

 So, SVG and png.
 It's clear about svg, just use.
 But there are some problems with png.
-What will we do with displays with 2 or 3 dppx (192dpi of 288dpi)?
+What will we do with displays with 2 or 3 dppx (192dpi or 288dpi)?
 You can read about dpi and dppx [here](http://stackoverflow.com/questions/21971331/what-is-dots-per-css-inch-and-dots-per-physical-inch)

 You have to have png images in 4 resolutions (It's for all type of displays): 96dpi (1dppx), 144dpi (1.5dppx), 192dpi (2dppx) and 288dpi (3dppx).
 Of course, you can use only 96dpi with 144dpi images, but it'll be bad for high resolution displays.